rich-newman/typescript-react-webpack-visualstudio-project-template/README.md

 **What It Does**

-When started with F5 a project created with this template will start a web server, IIS Express, and show a ticking time in the selected web browser.
+When started with F5 a project created with this template will start a web server and show a ticking time in the selected web browser, which can be Internet Explorer.
 The code to show the time is in a TypeScript class which creates and renders a React component.

 **Installation**